 In the scope of the project Testfeld Dresden (English: Dresden test bed), a cooperative ITS is deployed in the urban and suburban areas of Dresden, Germany.
-The test field provides on 20 km stretch various driving scenarios (e.g. urban roads, connection to freeways, complex junctions, tram tracks, bus lanes and separate cyclists lanes).
-Therefore, the test bed contains several camera systems, 10 RSU for research and 25 RSU for productive work.
-Furthermore, the ITS has a backend which hosts a centralized cloud service.
+The test field provides various driving scenarios (e.g. urban roads, connection to freeways, complex junctions, tram tracks, bus lanes, and separate cyclists lanes) over a 20 km road section.
+Therefore, the test bed contains several camera systems, 10 RSUs for research and 25 RSUs for day-to-day measurements.
+Furthermore, the ITS has a backend that hosts a centralized cloud service.
 The overall goal is the testing of automated and connected driving in a realistic traffic environment.
-The project has proposed a reference platform for heterogeneous ITS communication as well as several value-added services (e.g. GLOSAR, probe vehicle data and a cooperative lane change) \cite{S.Strobl.2019c,R.Jacob.2018,Elektromobilitat.01112021}.
+The project has proposed a reference platform for heterogeneous ITS communication as well as several value-added services (e.g. GLOSAR, probe vehicle data, and a cooperative lane change) \cite{S.Strobl.2019c,R.Jacob.2018,Elektromobilitat.01112021}.

 In addition, further ITS solutions for connected and autonomous driving were implemented in numerous cities in Germany.
-For instance, the project HEAT (Hamburg Electric Autonomous Transportation) installed in 2019 a test bed with a length of 2 km in Hamburg.
-The ITS contained of several RSU, radars and Lidars.
-The purpose of the sensors was to support the environment perception of an autonomous electric minibus in a real world scenario.
-So, the research goal of the HEAT project was the networking of an automated fleet of minibuses with traffic infrastructure.
-The researchers on this project has achieved successfully this goal \cite{LemmerK..2019,HochbahnHamburg.08032021,.2021b}.
+For instance, the project HEAT (Hamburg Electric Autonomous Transportation) installed 2019 a test bed with a length of 2 km in Hamburg.
+The ITS contained several RSUs, radars, and lidars.
+The purpose of the sensors was to support the environment perception of an autonomous electric minibus in a real-world scenario.
+Therefore, the research goal of the HEAT project was the networking of an automated fleet of minibusses with traffic infrastructure.
+The researchers on this project successfully achieved this goal \cite{LemmerK..2019,HochbahnHamburg.08032021,.2021b}.